 Sustainable Development in the Operational Approaches of Outdoor Sports Providers in Southern Aveyron

 Millau, the capital of outdoor sports located in southern Aveyron, is an iconic destination for certain outdoor sports.
-In this study, we aim to understand how service providers in the Millau region integrate sustainable development into their professional practices.
+In this study, we will seek to understand how service providers in the Millau region align their professional practices with the principles of sustainable development.
 To this end, we conducted a qualitative study using semi-structured interviews.
 Our results show that the practices of the respondents are evolving toward a new form of professional culture that is more environmentally friendly: the trans-modern form of nature-based recreational activities.

-Over the past three decades, we have witnessed a surge in popularity for outdoor sports (Mounet, 2007), and we now know that these activities can have a real impact on our environment: trampling, habitat degradation, and the disappearance of nesting sites for raptors—the examples are endless.
-However, the professional landscape of this sector appears to be shifting toward new practices that take current sustainable development challenges into account.
+Over the past three decades, we have seen a surge in popularity of outdoor sports (Mounet, 2007), and we now know that these activities can have a real impact on our environment: trampling, habitat alteration, and the disappearance of nesting sites for birds of prey—there is no shortage of examples.
+However, the professional landscape in this sector appears to be shifting toward new practices that take current sustainable development challenges into account.
 It is worth noting that this has not always been the case, and the work of Corneloup and Bourdeau (2002) illustrates the evolution of professional cultures within the sector.

-According to these authors, the first generation of professionals (modern culture, 1930s to 1960s), shaped by mountain culture, emphasized technical training and highlighted the sporting aspect of these activities.
-The second generation (postmodern culture), which emerged in the 1980s, opened up new avenues for professionalization in mountain sports: university education, entrepreneurship training, and so on.
-Professions are thus evolving to meet a new dynamic in the consumption of mountain sports: more recreational, more accessible, thereby opening up participation to a mass audience.
+According to these authors, the first generation of professionals (modern culture, 1930–1960)—shaped by mountain culture—emphasized technical training and highlighted the athletic aspect of these activities.
+The second generation (postmodern culture), which emerged in the 1980s, opened up new avenues for professionalization in mountain sports: university programs, entrepreneurship training, and so on.
+Professions are thus evolving to respond to a new dynamic in the consumption of mountain sports: more recreational, more accessible, and thereby opening up participation to a mass audience.

 Our work therefore examines the actions taken by professionals in the sector to protect the environment and, more broadly, their involvement in sustainable development issues.

-Nestled between the Causses plateau and the gorges through which crystal-clear rivers flow, the town of Millau is located in the southern part of the Aveyron department.
-Recognized nationwide as the “capital” of outdoor sports, this small town is a major hub in this field.
-Thanks to its layout, landscapes, geological foundation, and topography, the Millau region (Millau and its surroundings) allows professionals in the sector to offer a wide range of outdoor activities to their clients: caving, paragliding, canoeing, kayaking, rock climbing, trail running, ATV riding, mountain biking…
+Nestled between the Causses and the gorges through which crystal-clear rivers flow, the town of Millau is located in the southern part of the Aveyron department.
+Recognized nationwide as the “Capital” of outdoor sports, this small town is a major hub in this field.
+Thanks to its layout, landscapes, geological foundation, and topography, the Millau region (Millau and its surroundings) enables industry professionals to offer their customers a wide range of outdoor activities: caving, paragliding, canoeing, kayaking, rock climbing, trail running, ATV riding, mountain biking…

-It is in this region, with its long-standing ties to outdoor sports, that our study will take place, seeking to answer two key questions: To what extent do service providers in this region incorporate sustainable development into their work, and what meaning do they ascribe to this concept?
+It is in this region, which has historically been associated with outdoor sports, that our study will take place and seek to answer our two main questions: To what extent do service providers in this region incorporate sustainable development into their work, and what meaning do they ascribe to this concept?

 Theoretical Framework

 To answer this initial question, we applied the sociology of action logics in a manner quite similar to the work of Perrin-Malterre (2014).
 The concept of “action logic” (Amblard H. et al., 2005, p.
-1) proposes analyzing the actor within their situation of action to identify the logics at work behind their actions.
+1) proposes analyzing the actor within their situational context to identify the logics at work behind their actions.
 Amblard et al. summarize the concept using the equation: “actor + situation of action = logic of action” (Amblard et al., 2005, p.
 204).
-According to the authors, the actor consists of four components, including a psychological dimension that we will set aside due to its complexity and because it falls outside our scope as sociologists.
-We will therefore focus on the last three dimensions of the actor to analyze their logics of action: their strategic behavior, their socio-historical positioning, and their group integration.
+According to the authors, the actor consists of four components, including a psychological dimension, which we will set aside due to its complexity and because it falls outside our scope as sociologists.
+We will therefore focus on the last three dimensions of the actor to analyze their rationales for action: their strategic behavior, their socio-historical positioning, and their group integration.

-The actor’s strategic behavior: This is understood as the application of conscious choices linked to the achievement of their objectives and their rationality.
-It is difficult to perceive in advance; their strategy is generally discernible only after the action has been carried out, “in hindsight” (Guyot and Vandewattyne, 2008, p.
+The actor’s strategic behavior: This is understood as the application of conscious choices linked to the achievement of the actor’s objectives and to the actor’s rationality.
+It is difficult to perceive in advance; the actor’s strategy is generally discernible only after the action has been carried out, “in hindsight” (Guyot and Vandewattyne, 2008, p.
 45).

-The actor’s socio-historical positioning: The actor does not simply apply a strategy in making choices; he or she is inevitably influenced unconsciously by their culture, worldview, attachment to the local area… all factors that must be taken into account to understand their behavior.
-According to Amblard et al. (2005), this concept is closely related to P. Bourdieu’s (1987) “habitus,” though it is not necessary to obtain all the information about the actor’s life and past.
+The actor’s socio-historical positioning: The actor does not simply apply a strategy in making choices; he or she is inevitably and unconsciously influenced by his or her culture, worldview, attachment to the local area… all factors that must be taken into account to understand his or her behavior.
+According to Amblard et al. (2005), this concept is closely related to P. Bourdieu’s (1987) notion of “habitus,” though it is not necessary to obtain comprehensive information about the actor’s life and past.
 This socio-historical positioning becomes quite evident when examining the actor’s background (Amblard et al., 2005).

-The actor’s integration into groups: The actor never appears as a “lone wolf”; it is important to consider the various groups into which he or she integrates and interacts in order to understand the influence these groups have on the actor’s decision-making processes (Guyot and Vandewattyne, 2008).
-These groups can be of different types, either inherent to a company and integrated into the actor’s professional sphere, or in a more private context: his social circle, his “family unit” (Guyot and Vandewattyne, 2008, p.
+The actor’s integration into groups: The actor never appears as a “lone wolf”; it is important to take into account the various groups into which he or she integrates and interacts in order to understand the influence these groups have on the actor’s decision-making processes (Guyot and Vandewattyne, 2008).
+These groups can be of various types, ranging from those inherent to a company and integrated into the actor’s professional sphere to those in a more private context: his social circle or his “nuclear family” (Guyot and Vandewattyne, 2008, p.
 50).

 The final element of the equation in which our actor operates: the situational context.
 In our work, this refers to the professional environment in which the actor operates.

 Various sociological studies (Perrin-Malterre, 2014; Labelle and St-Pierre, 2010; Paradas, 2007) offer insights into the involvement of outdoor sports organizations in sustainable development initiatives.
-Today, we refer to this as Corporate Social Responsibility (CSR).
-“CSR is most often defined as the set of voluntary initiatives aimed at jointly improving a company’s social, environmental, and economic performance” (Chanteau, 2009, p.
+Today, this is referred to as Corporate Social Responsibility (CSR).
+“CSR is most often defined as the set of voluntary initiatives aimed at simultaneously improving a company’s social, environmental, and economic performance” (Chanteau, 2009, p.
 2).

-Paradas’s (2007) research shows, for example, that “the leader’s strong presence” (p.
-45) is a key factor in whether or not very small businesses engage in CSR.
-Buahouala’s work (2008) takes a similar approach by examining the micro-mentalities of leaders, thereby establishing a typology that highlights four main categories of business leaders (see Appendix 1).
-For their part, Labelle and St-Pierre (2010) study the organizational and institutional factors influencing corporate commitment to sustainable development.
-Finally, our study draws upon and is inspired by the work of Perrin-Malterre (2014), who examined sustainable development practices within the operational frameworks of recreational eco-developers in the Vercors region.
+Paradas’s (2007) research shows, for example, that “the leader’s very strong presence” (p.
+45) is what determines whether or not very small businesses engage in CSR.
+Bouahouala’s (2008) work takes a similar approach by examining the micro-mentalities of leaders, thereby developing a typology that identifies four main categories of business leaders (see Appendix 1).
+For their part, Labelle and St-Pierre (2010) study the organizational and institutional factors influencing companies’ commitment to sustainable development.
+Finally, our study draws on and is inspired by the work of Perrin-Malterre (2014), who examined sustainable development practices within the action frameworks of recreational eco-developers in the Vercors region.

 Methodology